nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   specifying any date after it.

 Examples:
-*  `mk 1 set/2021-05-13` Adds a date to the 1st task on the list which is to be `13 May 2021`.
+*  `mk 1 set/2021-05-13` Adds a date to the 1st task on the planner which is to be `13 May 2021`.
-*  `mk 2 set/` Clears the existing date of 2nd task on the list.
+*  `mk 2 set/` Clears the existing date of 2nd task on the planner.

+### Adding / Editing recurring schedule in a task : `mk n/TITLE r/RECURRING SCHEDULE` or `edit INDEX r/RECURRING SCHEDULE`

+Adds / Edits a recurring schedule to a new or existing task in the planner so that you can schedule the task in a weekly/biweekly basis on a particular day of week for the future all at once.
+<br>**Note: Existing recurring dates that has passed the current system date will be removed
+automatically from the existing task upon application startup.**

+Format: `mk n/TITLE r/[END DATE][DAY OF WEEK][WEEK FREQUENCY]` or `edit INDEX r/[END DATE][DAY OF WEEK][WEEK FREQUENCY]`

+* The recurring schedule is an optional field by default when adding a task so it can be excluded and will be blank if it is just `r/` too.
+* The recurring schedule can be set to blank in editing field for task by typing `r/` only.
+* All three fields `END DATE`, `DAY OF WEEK` and `WEEK FREQUENCY` must be present when there is input after `r/`.
+* You can add/edit recurring schedule with duration but not with a deadline date.
+* `END DATE` format is in `dd/mm/yyyy` and it cannot come before the current system date. <br>
+  **Any number greater than 31 is invalid for day and any number greater than 12 is invalid for month.**
+* `DAY OF WEEK` is **case-insensitive** and can be represented in the form of the first 3 letters of the day from Monday to Sunday.
+* `WEEK FREQUENCY` is **case-insensitive** and can be **weekly or biweekly**.
+* Recurring dates up till the `END DATE` will be generated for the task.
+* A complete example of recurring schedule: `[23/10/2021][Mon][weekly]`

+Examples:
+*  `mk n/CS21o3 team meeting r/[31/05/2021][mon][weekly]` Adds the task with the title `CS2103 team meeting` to the planner and generate recurring dates that is on `mon` `weekly` up to `31/05/2021`.
+*  `edit 1 r/[23/12/2021][mon][biweekly]` modifies the first task in the planner and generate recurring dates that is on `mon` `biweekly` up to `23/12/2021`.

+### Listing all tasks : `ls`

+Shows a list of all tasks in the planner so that you can view all the tasks easily in one place. <br>
+Automatically brings your calendar back to the current date.

+Format: `ls`

+### Listing all tasks : `ls not done`

+Shows a list of all uncompleted tasks in the planner so that you can view all the uncompleted tasks easily.

+Format: `ls not done`

+**Note: The keyword `not done` is case-insensitive.**

 ### Editing a task : `edit`

-Edits an existing task in the planner.
+Edits an existing task in the planner so that you can have the flexibility to make changes to a certain task if there is an input error when adding the task to the planner or there is a change in task requirements.

-Format: `edit INDEX [n/TITLE] [set/DEADLINE] [s/START TIME] [d/DESCRIPTION]
+Format: `edit INDEX [n/TITLE] [set/DATE] [s/DURATION] [d/DESCRIPTION]
 [r/RECURRING SCHEDULE] [st/STATUS] [t/TAG]…​`

 * Edits the task at the specified `INDEX`.
-The index refers to the index number shown in the displayed task list.
+The index refers to the index number shown in the displayed planner.
   The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.